Francisco de Paula Argolo: Early Military Career

 On April 27, 1871, he was confirmed in the rank of captain for acts of bravery.
-In the same year, he enrolled at the in Rio de Janeiro where he took courses in Infantry and Cavalry.
+In the same year, he enrolled at the Praia Vermelha Military School in Rio de Janeiro where he took courses in Infantry and Cavalry.
 He chose to become an infantry officer, a class in which he remained until the end of his military life.
 He was promoted to Major on May 24, 1888, to Lieutenant Colonel on January 7, 1890, and to Colonel on March 17, 1890.